 log4js-node is a port of log4js to node.js.
 In affected versions default file permissions for log files created by the file, fileSync and dateFile appenders are world-readable (in unix).
 This could cause problems if log files contain sensitive information.
 This would affect any users that have not supplied their own permissions for the files via the mode parameter in the config.
 Users are advised to update.

-In Device Policy, there is a possible way to determine whether an app is installed, without query permissions, due to a missing permission check.
-This could lead to local information disclosure with no additional execution privileges needed.
-User interaction is not needed for exploitation.Product: AndroidVersions: Android-12LAndroid ID: A-193663287
+In bindWallpaperComponentLocked of WallpaperManagerService.java, there is a possible permission bypass due to an unsafe PendingIntent.
+This could lead to local escalation of privilege with User execution privileges needed.
+User interaction is not needed for exploitation.Product: AndroidVersions: Android-10 Android-8.0 Android-8.1 Android-9Android ID: A-154915372

 In InputMethodEditor, there is a possible way to access some files accessible to Settings due to an unsafe PendingIntent.
 This could lead to local information disclosure with no additional execution privileges needed.
 User interaction is not needed for exploitation.Product: AndroidVersions: Android-12LAndroid ID: A-203777141